Is Sports Betting Legal in Connecticut?

 Connecticut Sports Betting Timeline

 Connecticut took a few years to finally legalize online sports betting, but they finally did so in 2021.
-Here are some of the key events that got us there!
+Here are some of the key events that have got us to where we are now!

 2023